CubeAPM

 Deployment Flexibility

 Not every organization can adopt SaaS-only tools due to compliance or latency constraints.
 Strong alternatives offer both cloud-hosted and on-prem/self-managed deployments, letting teams choose the right balance of scalability and control.
-This is essential for industries governed by strict regulations like HIPAA, GDPR, or DPDP.
+This is essential for industries governed by strict data protection regulations.

 Transparent Pricing